john-carroll-sw/jobfit-ai-matchmaker/README.md

 ## 🔍 What is JobFit AI Matchmaker?

 JobFit AI Matchmaker is a proof of concept that reimagines resume-to-job matching using advanced Azure AI services.
+It matches resumes to a user-provided job description with high accuracy and relevance.
 It demonstrates how to:

 - **Automatically process** resumes at scale
 - **Extract structured information** with high accuracy